 Can I Use A Different Kind Of Glue?

-I find that hot glue is ideal for projects like this one because it dries quickly and holds securely.
-However, if you don’t have a hot glue gun, you could use super glue or even tacky glue.
-The only thing to remember is that if you use super glue or tacky glue the drying time will be much longer.
+Hot glue is ideal for projects like this one because it dries quickly and holds securely.
+However, you could use super or tacky glue if you don’t have a hot glue gun.
+The only thing to remember is that the drying time will vary if you use super or tacky glue.

 Can I Use Regular Yarn For This Project?

 Yes, you can!
-However, if you use regular yarn, I would go with yarn that is a bit thicker or chunkier.
+However, if you use regular yarn, I would go with a bit thicker or chunkier yarn.

 Can I Use Multiple Colors Of Twine Or Yarn?

 Absolutely!
-If you decide to use multiple colors of twine or yarn, just make sure that each section of your twine/yarn is glued down securely to your plastic egg.
+If you decide to use multiple colors of twine or yarn, make sure that each section is glued down securely to your plastic egg.

-Also, to make your life easier, you could get a color-changing yarn so you only have to work with one skein of yarn.
+Also, to make your life easier, you could get color-changing yarn so you only have to work with one skein.

 5 More Easter Egg Crafts